Navigate to Bulk Assembly

 Choose from a dropdown list of restriction enzymes.
 When selecting fragment ends for your insert, Benchling will automatically remember which restriction enzymes that were selected for the backbone and present them as options under the "Enzyme" list.

-Scientists can search for a homologous region of the sequence, and use that to combine it with a neighboring fragment.
-Overlaps are used to orient the assembly of the fragments and not are duplicated.
-Select >7 base pairs as your homology region to assure that a non-specific region of your sequence is not selected.
+Scientists can also use a shared homologous region of neighboring fragments to combine them.
+Overlaps are used to orient the assembly of the fragments and are not duplicated.
+Select >7 base pairs as your homology region to assure that a non-specific region of your sequence isn't selected.

 If the homologous regions of two neighboring slots do not match exactly, you will see this error:

 Users define the regions of the sequence entered in each slot, and concatenate those sequences together.
 Users define a region by either:

 - selecting the start/end of the sequence.